The Week in Pictures: July 25 - Aug. 1

 Kievan Rus was a loose federation of East Slavic and Finnic peoples in Europe from the late 9th to the mid-13th century.

-A little girl holds her dog outside the Cathedral of Havana, in Cuba, on July 26.
+A little girl holds her dog outside the Cathedral of Havana on July 26.

 A woman floats on an air mattress in Mazinaw Lake at Bon Echo park in Cloyne, Canada, on July 29.